ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-ie.md

 legacy_guide_number: g2149
 ---

-**Last updated 25th September 2018**
+**Last updated 18th January 2019**

 ## Objective

-There are a range of different configurations you can use for OVH Web Hosting plans.
+You can use a range of different configurations on an OVH Web Hosting plan.
 Whether you are creating a blog or an online store, sharing your hobby or promoting your work, you can host whatever website you want on your [OVH Web Hosting plan](https://www.ovh.ie/web-hosting/){.external}, provided that it is compatible with [our infrastructures’ configurations](http://pro.ovh.net/infos/){.external}.

 **Find out how to modify the configuration of an OVH Web Hosting plan from the OVH Control Panel.**